-The mathematics curriculum for Years 7 - 10 is based on the Victorian Curriculum, incorporating the Australian Curriculum whilst retaining the Victorian priorities and approaches to teaching and learning.
-Mathematics is organised around the interaction of three content strands and four proficiency strands.

-The three content strands describe what is to be taught and learnt:
+The mathematics curriculum for Years 7-10 is based on the Victorian Curriculum 2.0, incorporating the Australian Curriculum whilst retaining the Victorian priorities and approaches to teaching and learning.
+Mathematics is organised around the interaction of six content strands and four proficiencies.
+The six content strands describe what is to be taught and learnt.